Steelers stay in the locker room during national anthem as 100 NFL players protest

 Goodell announced on Twitter Sunday that a video titled, "Inside These Lines" will air during Sunday night's game as a sign of unity in the league.

 Trump stood by his words on Saturday when he rescinded Golden State Warrior Stephen Curry’s invitation to the White House this spring to honor his team’s 2017 NBA championship.
-He then suggested NFL owners to fire players who kneel during the patriotic song.
+He then suggested that NFL players who kneel during the patriotic song should be fired.

 Former San Francisco 49ers quarterback Colin Kaepernick began the controversial movement last year when he refused to stand during “The Star-Spangled Banner” to protest police brutality against the African-American community.
 Kaepernick has since become a free agent, but he has not yet been picked up by any team.